 Second are the plugins.
 These are pieces of software that can be added to a WordPress website to extend functionality.
 There Are 48,500+ WordPress plugins with more being built by programmers every day.

-Bee Loud’s programmers built a custom plugin for our hotel websites that integrate our franchise booking engines and date pickers.
+Our team built a custom plugin for our hotel websites that integrate our franchise booking engines and date pickers.
 We also use a plugin called Gravity Forms that enables users interested in booking a wedding to enter information such as name, date, and email address into a form that is auto-forwarded to our sales teams.

 The final part of a WordPress website is the theme.
 The theme supports the front-end design, including layout, font, colors, and so on.
 There are tens of thousands of WordPress themes that can be freely downloaded or purchased from developers.

-Bee Loud also updates our WordPress themes and plugins every month.
+Our in-house marketing agency also updates our WordPress themes and plugins every month.
 Because WordPress is open-source, anyone can update the core code anytime.
 New features are continually added, bugs are fixed, and security holes are plugged.
 When updates occur, the component parts, such as themes and plugins on individual websites, need to be updated as well, or your website functionality may break or become vulnerable to evil-doers.

 Another critical component of website maintenance is monitoring and optimizing load speed.
 Load speed is so crucial that monthly speed tests are essential.
 Consumer expectations regarding website speed are escalating.
 Consumers expect a webpage to load in two seconds or less, and 40% of these will abandon their search if a website takes more than three seconds to load.